stefan-wuensch/tmp/README.md

 **Verify the Parameter values** to be what you entered into Defaults in your Template.

-Using the example values above, it would look like this:
+Using the example values above, it would look like this:<br>

-(As noted previously: to view this image full-size, click the image and then choose **Raw**.)
+(As noted previously, to view this image full-size click the image and then choose **Raw**.)

 ![](https://github.com/HUIT-Systems-Management-Linux-UNIX/Cloud_Monitoring_Services/blob/master/Documentation/Images/cloudformation-3.png)